camilogarciabotero/GeneFinder.jl/README.md

 | `write_orfs_bed`    | Outputs information in BED format.                           |
 | `write_orfs_gff`    | Generates files in GFF format.                              |

-All these functions support processing both `BioSequence` instances and external `FASTA` files.
-In the case of a `BioSequence` instace into external files, simply provide the path to the `FASTA` file using a `String` to the path.
+All these function support processing `BioSequences` instances.
 To demonstrate the use of the `write_*` methods with a `BioSequence`, consider the following example:

 ```julia
 using BioSequences, GeneFinder